Gabriello Ferrantini

-Gabriello Ferrantini, also known as Gabriel degli Occhiali, was an Italian painter of the Baroque period, active mainly in Bologna in the late 16th and early 17th century.
+Gabriello Ferrantini, also known as Gabriel degli Occhiali, was an Italian painter of the Baroque period, active mainly in Bologna who flourished in a period beginning in 1644.
 He was a pupil of the painter Denis Calvaert and Francesco Gessi.
 Among his pupils were Matteo Borboni and Michelangelo Colonna.
 Ferrantini was primarily known for painted sacred figures using the Fresco technique.